-- 280 Cap to the southwest created a precipitation shadow for the northeast portion of the GYGS thus affecting glacial mass balance negatively (Licciardi and Pierce, 2018, 2008).
-Synchronous changes in North American precipitation patterns were affecting glacial mass balance in the central north region of the U.S. (Lora and Ibarra, 2019).
+curred as migration of the Yellowstone Ice Cap to the southwest created a precipitation shadow for the northeast portion of the GYGS, thus affecting glacial mass balance negatively (Licciardi and Pierce, 2018, 2008).
+Synchronous changes in North American precipitation patterns were affecting glacial mass balance in the central northern region of the US (Lora and Ibarra, 2019).
 These changes in precipitation include migration of the dominant atmospheric jet stream (Lora et al., 2017; Manabe and Broccoli, 1985) and changes in the seasonality of precipitation delivery to certain regions (Lora and Ibarra, 2019).
-Slower retreat of - 285 the Clarks Fork glacier during the Late Pinedale (16-13 ka) is attributed to a reduction of the precipitation shadow in the northeast GYGS as the Yellowstone Ice Cap continued its migration to the southwest (Licciardi and Pierce, 2018).
-After ~14 ka a more regionally coherent response of glacier retreat occurred in response to warming from increased atmospheric greenhouse gas concentrations (Marcott et al., 2019, 2014; Shakun et al., 2015).
+Slower retreat of the Clarks Fork glacier during the Late Pinedale (16-13 ka) is attributed to a reduction in the precipitation shadow in the northeastern GYGS as the Yellowstone Ice Cap continued its migration to the southwest (Licciardi and Pierce, 2018).
+After \sim 14 ka, a more regionally coherent response of glacier retreat occurred in response to warming from increased atmospheric greenhouse gas concentrations (Marcott et al., 2019, 2014; Shakun et al., 2015).